LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: System Architecture and Security Model

-\textbf{System Model}: We follow the traditional public-key-based broadcast authentication model that is designed for delay-tolerant wearable and heterogeneous IoT applications.
-Figure \ref{fig:systemmodel} depicts the entities of our system model, described as follows:
+\textbf{System Model}: We adopt the traditional public-key-based broadcast authentication model, tailored for diverse IoT-enabled applications while addressing key design considerations.
+Figure \ref{fig:systemmodel} illustrates the entities in our architecture, detailed as follows:

-$\bullet$ \textit{Signer:} is a resource-constrained IoT device such as a smart watch, medical pacemaker, or implantable medical device \cite{camara2015security}.
-In this context, we focus on a wearable medical IoT application.
-However, our proposed digital signature is also suitable for other potential use cases, such as industrial or military applications.
-The role of the signer is limited to signing generated messages and broadcasting them to verifiers.
-These messages may entail data specific to the wearable IoT device, such as heart rate information from a medical pacemaker or security logs for future audit and/or analysis at the verifier.
-Our digital signature prioritizes efficient and energy-aware computation on the signer over the efficiency of signature verification.
-This emphasis is due to the resource limitations of the device, such as battery life, processing power, and memory capacity.
+$\bullet$ \textit{Signer:} A resource-constrained IoT device, such as a smart sensor, pacemaker, or implantable medical device (see Figure \ref{fig:systemmodel}), responsible for signing and broadcasting messages to verifiers.
+These messages often contain sensitive data (e.g., heart rate, security logs), where data integrity and source authenticity are crucial for usability.
+The signer prioritizes efficient, energy-aware computations with minimal memory and bandwidth usage, while ensuring long-term security.

-$\bullet$ \textit{Verifier:} is a resourceful device (e.g., physician, authority).
-He is the recipient of to-be authenticated messages from signers.
-The verifier is capable of constructing one-time public keys from the master public key ({$\mpk$}).
-From \mpk, the verifier is able to derive any public key $\pk_i^j$ for any user with identity $ID_i$ in a network of (e.g., $N=2^{20}$) signers.
-Unlike existing models that rely on additional architectural entities (e.g., semi-honest non-colluding servers \cite{behnia2021towards} or a trusted parties \cite{10.1145/3638250, ouyang2021scb}), our scheme does not require a third party and can perform verification by itself.
-In section \ref{sec:performance}, we discuss optional alternatives where verifiers can outsource public key construction to a resourceful entity (e.g., a cloud server).
-The public key derivation involve \fhe~computations which is generally expensive and is not real-time.
-Hence, our digital signature is limited to delay-tolerant applications where verification is not real-time.
+$\bullet$ \textit{Verifier:} A resourceful entity (e.g., cloud server, physician, monitoring center) that authenticates messages from signers.
+It independently constructs one-time public keys from the master public key ({$\mpk$}), enabling it to derive any public key $\pk_i^j$ for any user $ID_i$ in a network of (e.g., $N=2^{20}$) signers.
+Additionally, we propose an optional approach where non-resourceful verifiers can outsource public key derivation to a resourceful entity (e.g., a cloud server) via $\fhe$ computations, without relying on semi-honest entities or trusted parties. \aa{further emphasis here PKConxturct is not a seperate entity, but if somebody wants, we can offload it. }

-\textbf{Threat and Security Model}: Our threat model is based on an adversary \A equipped with the following capabilities:
+\textbf{Threat and Security Model}: Our threat model is based on an Probabilistic Polynomial Time (PPT) adversary \A equipped with the following capabilities: